dragoon/gtfs-visualizations/README.md

 # GTFS Visualizations

-**The fork can process large GTFS files, contains a poster-generation, adds a posibility to restrict area with a certain radius.**
+**The fork can process large GTFS files, contains a poster-generation code, adds a posibility to restrict area with a certain radius, and other improvements.**

 GTFS is an abbreviation for General Transit Feed Specification, a standard which “defines a common format for public transportation